iamcarrico/iamcarrico/_posts/2015-07-01-the-jelly-scale.md

 ## One Jelly

 One jelly diners have the saddest assortment of jelly possible.
 You sit down, and get excited that you are in a true diner, then as you get your toast you look in the jelly basket to only find grape jelly.
 No strawberry, no marmalade— just grape to be seen.
-At this moment you usually are immediately taken back to when you mother gave you grape cough syrup as a child, and are horrified that your sad white toast will only be accompanied by what you hope is real butter.
+At this moment you usually are immediately taken back to when your mother gave you grape cough syrup as a child, and are horrified that your sad white toast will only be accompanied by what you hope is real butter.

 ## Two Jellies